Spin defects in hexagonal boron nitride as two-dimensional strain sensors

-and the ESR frequencies of the \VB center are then given by $\nu_{\pm}=D_\varepsilon\pm E$, where $D_\varepsilon=D_0+g_{1}(\varepsilon_{xx}+\varepsilon_{yy})$.\\ First-principles calculations predict a strain coupling coefficient of $g_{1,\rm ml}=-192$~MHz/\% for a hBN monolayer, which increases to $g_{1,\rm b}=-245$~MHz/\% for \VB centers embedded in thicker hBN flakes such as those used in this work~\cite{Udvarhelyi2023}.
+First-principles calculations predict a strain coupling coefficient of $g_{1,\rm ML}=-192$~MHz/\% for a hBN monolayer, which increases to $g_{1}=-245\pm10$~MHz/\% for \VB centers embedded in multilayer hBN flakes such as those used in this work~\cite{Udvarhelyi2023}.
 Tensile strain (taken positive by convention) thus leads to a reduction of the {\it effective} zero-field splitting parameter $D_\varepsilon$~[Fig.~2(a)].
-These theoretical predictions have been quantitatively confirmed by several recent experiments performed under hydrostatic stress conditions~\cite{ZhaoArxiv,HarvardArxiv,ChinaArxiv}.
-In the following, we employ the theoretically predicted coefficient $g_{1,\rm b}$ to extract the local strain $\varepsilon_{\rm tot}=(\varepsilon_{xx}+\varepsilon_{yy})$ in the hBN flake from measurements of the ESR frequencies.
+These theoretical predictions have been quantitatively confirmed by several recent experiments performed on multilayer hBN flakes under hydrostatic stress conditions~\cite{Mu2025,HarvardArxiv,ChinaArxiv}.
+We note that the strain coupling coefficient $g_{1}$ is one order of magnitude smaller than that reported in earlier works~\cite{GottschollNatCom2021,GaoStrain2022}.
+In those studies, the strain susceptibility of the \VB center was indirectly inferred from the temperature dependence of the axial zero-field splitting parameter, assuming it arises solely from an effective stress due to thermal distortion of the hBN lattice.
+More recent work has shown that the variations of the zero-field splitting parameter with temperature instead originate from temperature-dependent spin-phonon interactions~\cite{PhysRevB.111.024108}, explaining the discrepancy in the reported strain susceptibilities.
+In the following, we employ the theoretically predicted and experimentally confirmed strain coupling coefficient $g_{1}$ to extract the local strain $\varepsilon_{\rm tot}=(\varepsilon_{xx}+\varepsilon_{yy})$ in a multilayer hBN flake from measurements of the ESR frequencies.

 ODMR spectra recorded at the center of the hBN flake for different voltages applied to the strain cell are shown in Fig.~2(b).
 At zero voltage, we obtain $D_\varepsilon\sim3.40$~GHz, corresponding to an initial tensile strain $ \varepsilon_{\rm tot}\sim 0.3\%$, which is likely transferred to the hBN flake when it is fixed on the strain cell.
 Raising the applied voltage results in an increased strain, which gradually shifts the magnetic resonances of the \VB center to lower frequencies.
 For voltages up to $5$~V, the strain transferred to the hBN flakes increases linearly [Fig.~2(c)] and the process is perfectly reversible, the initial strain being recovered when the voltage is swept back to $0$~V. In this voltage range, the hBN flake thus follows an elastic deformation behavior.